Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Essentials ($5000+)

 You can afford to spend a little more than the previous list, or you want to add more items from the previous list.
-You are taking filmmaking or video production very seriously, but still in the early stages.
+You take filmmaking or video production very seriously, but it is still in the early stages.

 • Camera